-Have the groups of students download and print their respective "wildlife biologists" worksheets and review the background information on the website (free PDFs on the web link).
+Have the groups of students download and print their respective Conservation Professional group worksheets and review the background information on the website (free PDFs on the web link).

-Each of the four (4) wildlife biologist groups have specific pros and cons of being a particular kind of (species specific) wildlife biologist.
-In their separate assigned groups, have students perform online research to develop a "wildlife biologist career path plan".
-Their plan should also include the personal rewards of that career.
+Each of the three (3) Conservation Professional groups have varying perspectives on the different roles that Conservation Officers play in the greater cycle of conservation.
+In their assigned groups, have students perform online research to develop the "whys and hows" of becoming a Conservation Officer.
+Their plan for a Career Path as a Conservation Officer should also include the personal hazards and rewards of that career.
 The worksheet provides instructions and research guidelines for students to gather information.

-Inform each group that two members of their group will also present their "wildlife biologist career path plan" along with the personal rewards of that career to the class during Session 3.
-Their presentations should be supported by factual research and/or evidence, and presented with at least one form of art or media prepared by the group (either video, poster, graphs, charts, images).
+Inform each group that two members of their group will also present their Career Path as a Conservation Officer along with the personal rewards of that career to the class during Session 3.
+Their presentations should be supported by factual research and/or evidence, and presented with at least one form of "performance" or media prepared by the group (either acting, video, poster, graphs, charts, images).

-Session 3 - Biologists Group Presentations & Class Debate
+Session 3 - Group Presentations & Class Debate

-Have each group of wildlife biologists present their Wildlife Biologist Career Path Plan and supporting research and reasons for their plans, including the personal rewards.
-Limit each group to five (5) minutes presentation time followed by two (2) minutes of questions by the other wildlife biologist groups.
+Have each group of Conservation Professionals present their Career Path as a Conservation Officer Plan and supporting research and reasons for their plans, including the personal rewards.
+Limit each group to five (5) minutes presentation time followed by two (2) minutes of questions by the other Conservation Professionals groups.

-After the four groups present their wildlife biologist career path plans, lead a group discussion on how similar or key elements of the various plans could be included in an overall career plan on becoming a wildlife biologist.
+After the groups present their Career Path as a Conservation Officer Plan, lead a group discussion on how similar or key elements of the various plans could be included in an overall career plan on becoming a Conservation Officer.
 Also list common personal rewards.
-The teacher may assist in leading the discussion while listing the key aspects of becoming a wildlife biologist, including some of the personal rewards.
+The teacher may assist in leading the discussion while listing the key aspects of becoming a Conservation Officer, including some of the personal risks and rewards.

-Conclude the discussion by asking how many students might be interested in following one of the wildlife biologist career path plans and why.
+Conclude the discussion by asking how many students might be interested in following a career path as a Conservation Officer and why.